rpat9/MasterChef/frontend/README.md

 ## 📄 License

-This project is being upgraded significantly from its previous state and updates are still ongoing.
+This project is licensed under the MIT License.

 ---

-**Built with ❤️ using React, TypeScript, and Vite**
+**Built with React, TypeScript, and Vite**